School tax issues

 Register with the Charities Commission

-If your PTA records income over $10,000 per year then there will be a fee of around $50 per year for filing the annual return electronically ($75 if it's filed as paper).
+If your PTA records income over $10,000 per year then there will be a fee of around $50 per year for filing the annual return electronically ($75 if it is filed as paper).

-Your accounts don't have to be audited, but the PTA national body recommends PTAs obtain an independent review.
+Your accounts don't have to be audited, but it is recommended you obtain an independent review.

 Apply to Inland Revenue for a tax exemption

-If your PTA doesn't register with the Charities Commission you can apply to Inland Revenue for non-profit status, which gives it an exemption from income tax on the first $1,000 of net income.
+If your PTA doesn't register with the Charities Commission you can apply to Inland Revenue for non-profit status.
+This gives it an exemption from income tax on the first $1,000 of net income.

 A non-profit organisation is any society, association or organisation, incorporated or unincorporated, that: